yadu-tv/yadu-tv.github.io/_posts/identify-plastic-using-multispectral-images/2024-08-09-identify-plastic-using-multispectral-images.md

 ---
-title: Idenpngy plastic using multispectral images
+title: Identifying plastic using multispectral images
 date: 2024-08-09 22:00:00 +05:30
 description: This article talks about how me and my team made use of multispectral drone cameras to effectively detect plastic.
 ---

-I am currently working on a research paper on idenpngying plastic from multispectral images.
-Github repository to the research can be found [here](https://github.com/Deceptrax123/Plastic-Detection-using-Reflectance-Images-of-Hyperspectral-Bands)
+This article is on a research paper to identify plastic using reflactance values from multispectral images.
+Github repository to the complete research can be found [here](https://github.com/Deceptrax123/Plastic-Detection-using-Reflectance-Images-of-Hyperspectral-Bands)

 #### What is multispectral images?